Artinnavidgoli/portfolio/README.md

 # portfolio 2.0 (not simple this time 🤣)

-#### Description: answer of every answer that you need to pass cs50x harvard and get nice certificate :)
+#### Description: a portfolio site for me and everyone check it out 🫰

 ****